bluzelle/curium/docs/public/buildvalidatorsentry.md

     new operations sent to block chain and earn rewards and commision for doing so.

-    Be sure to note the validator address in the output.
+    Be sure to note the pubkey in the output.

     You can experiment with different values for the amount, commission rate, and gas price, although the latter should match whatever you put into app.toml.